 A national refugee and statelessness legal protection framework has not been adopted and refugee children often do not have access to education.

-A Special Education Council (SEC), chaired by Minister of Education (MoE), holds the responsibility for policy formulation in the field of special education and coordinates the related programmes.
-It is an intergovernmental body, involving the Ministry of Women, Children and Social Welfare (MoWCSW), National Planning Commission (NPC), National Disabled Federation (NDF), and the Ministry of Finance (MoF).
+A Special Education Council, chaired by the Minister of Education, is responsible for policy formulation in the field of special education and coordinates related programmes.
+It is an intergovernmental body involving the Ministry of Women, Children and Social Welfare, the National Planning Commission, the National Disabled Federation and the Ministry of Finance.

-The SSDP 2016-2023 intends to strengthen the institutional capacity to provide inclusive education for children with disabilities and special needs and to increase the cooperation with non-state actors to cater for the needs of children with complex or severe disabilities.
+The 2016–23 School Sector Development Plan intends to strengthen institutional capacity to provide inclusive education for children with disabilities and special needs and to increase cooperation with non-state actors to cater for the needs of children with complex or severe disabilities.

-Alongside the MoE, the Ministry of Women, Children and Social Welfare (MOWCSW) remains the focal point for the coordination of activities within governmental and non-governmental institutions, whose activities are targeted at persons with disabilities.
+Alongside the Ministry of Education, the Ministry of Women, Children and Social Welfare remains the focal point for the coordination of activities within governmental and non-governmental institutions whose activities are targeted at persons with disabilities.

-The Department of Education (DoE) work in partnership with Central level Agencies (CLAs) and local bodies.
+The Department of Education works in partnership with central level agencies and local bodies.

-The 2013 Guidelines on Physical and Information Accessibility of Persons with Disabilities aim to regulate accessibility to schools in general for students with disabilities, while the 2010 National Framework for Child Friendly Schools aims to introduce the establishment of a child friendly learning environment.
+The 2013 Guidelines on Physical and Information Accessibility of Persons with Disabilities aim to regulate accessibility to schools in general for students with disabilities, while the 2010 national Child-Friendly School framework aims to promote the establishment of child-friendly learning environments.

-The secondary level education curriculum was revised to embrace a gender-friendly content and a new curriculum has been developed taking into account this principle.
+The secondary-level education curriculum was revised to embrace gender-friendly content and a new curriculum has been developed taking into account this principle.

-The Curriculum Development Centre (CDC) has developed textbooks for primary level and supplementary reading materials in 22 mother tongues.
-The Central Department of Linguistics of the Tribhuvan University has been involved in developing textbooks in seven different languages.
-The content takes into account the socio-cultural contexts of the communities.
+The Curriculum Development Centre has developed textbooks for primary level and supplementary reading materials in 22 mother tongues.
+The Central Department of Linguistics of Tribhuvan University has been involved in developing textbooks in seven different languages.
+The content takes into account communities’ sociocultural contexts.

-The National Center for Educational Development (NCED) is responsible for providing training for school-teachers.
-Although there is no mandatory teacher training policy on inclusive education, several education plans, such as the Basic and Primary Education Project, the Secondary Education Support Programme refer to teacher training and professional development.
-The Teacher Professional Development (TPD) programme, launched with the School Sector Reform Plan, has been a recent example in the sector.
+The National Center for Educational Development is responsible for providing training for school teachers.
+Although there is no mandatory teacher training policy on inclusive education, several education plans, such as the Basic and Primary Education Project and the Secondary Education Support Programme, refer to teacher training and professional development.
+The Teacher Professional Development programme, launched with the School Sector Reform Plan, is a recent example in the sector.

-The SSDP 2016-2023 aims to establish professional development courses based on child-centred and active learning approach, inclusive education, formative assessment and differentiation to meet the learning needs of every student.
+The 2016–23 School Sector Development Plan aims to establish professional development courses based on a child-centred and an active learning approach, inclusive education, formative assessment and differentiation to meet the learning needs of every student.

-The National Center for Education Development (NCED) has implemented a Gender Awareness Module within the Teachers’ Professional Development programme.
+The National Center for Education Development has implemented a Gender Awareness Module within the Teachers’ Professional Development module.

 Ethnic and linguistic groups

-The National Center for Education Development (NCED) collaborates with the Curriculum Development Center (CDC), which develops textbooks and learning materials.
-With reference to inclusive teachers training, the latter has been engaged with local NGOs in providing materials in diverse local languages, while the NCED offered in-service training to mother tongue teachers.
-Other initiatives have been promoted; for example, Save the Children Norway has supported local districts in providing training to native language speaking teachers, while UNESCO has supported the project Literacy programme for ethnic minorities based on bilingual and multilingual methods.
+The National Center for Education Development (NCED) collaborates with the Curriculum Development Centre, which develops textbooks and learning materials.
+With reference to inclusive teacher training, the latter has been engaged with local non-government organizations in providing materials in diverse local languages, while the NCED has offered in-service training to mother-tongue teachers.
+Other initiatives have been promoted; for example, Save the Children Norway has supported local districts in providing training to native language-speaking teachers, while UNESCO has supported the Project Literacy programme for ethnic minorities based on bilingual and multilingual methods.

 Nepal provides annual state education reports.

-The report includes both qualitative and quantitative information and reviews the implementation of the School Sector Development Program (SSDP), which encompasses the formal and non-formal education sectors.
+The report includes both qualitative and quantitative information and reviews the implementation of the School Sector Development Program, which encompasses the formal and non-formal education sectors.

-The SSDP 2016-2023 aims to institutionalize the use of the Equity Index to rank, analyze and compare prevalence, composition and trends of education disparities within and across districts.
-Developed by the Ministry of Education with support from UNICEF, the World Bank and GPE, the Equity Index includes disparity-based formulas and derives data from household and school-based census, including information on gender, location, socio-economic background, ethnicity and caste, and disability.
+The 2016–23 School Sector Development Plan aims to institutionalize the use of the Equity Index to rank, analyse and compare prevalence, composition and trends of education disparities within and across districts.
+Developed by the Ministry of Education with support from UNICEF, the World Bank and the Global Partnership for Education, the Equity Index includes disparity-based formulas and derives data from household- and school-based census, including information on gender, location, socio-economic background, ethnicity and caste, and disability.
 Launched in 2017 to operationalize the 2014 Consolidated Equity Strategy for the School Education Sector, the Equity Index informs both national and local planning and budget allocation with the aim to address deprivation across districts and sub-districts.